There is a lot more to LPG than you might think.

 Please see Liquid vs Vapour LPG – Learn the Difference

-Please see information you need to know if you are a New User of Home LPG
+Please see the information you need to know if you are a New User of Home LPG

 Please see How to Compare LPG Gas Suppliers